alexmain290/HRS_2018/README.md

 # HRS_2018
-Hypbrid Radix Sort on GPU Project
+Hybrid Radix Sort on GPU Project
 Curent implementation is on CPU.
 GPU will be developed.